-2.1.
-Literature on top incomes
+II.A.
+Literature on Top Incomes

-This paper is related to several literatures.
-First, this work represents in our view the logical continuation of the recent literature on the long run evolution of top income and top wealth shares initiated by Piketty (2001, 2003), Atkinson (2005) and Piketty and Saez (2003).
-In this collective research project, we constructed homogenous, long run series on the share of top decile and top percentile income groups in national income, using income tax return data.
-The resulting data base now includes annual series for over 20 countries, including most developed economies over most of the 20th century.7 One of the main findings is that the historical decline in top income shares that occurred in most countries during the first half of the 20th century has little to do with a Kuznets-type process.
-It was largely due to the fall of top capital incomes, which apparently never fully recovered from the 1914-1945 shocks, possibly because of the rise of progressive income and estate taxes (the "fall of rentiers").
-Another important finding is that the large rise in top income shares that occurred in the U.S. (and, to a lesser extent, in other anglo-saxon countries) since the 1970s seem to be mostly due to the unprecedented rise of very top labor incomes (the "rise of working rich").
+This article is related to several literatures.
+First, this work represents in our view the logical continuation of the recent literature on the long-run evolution of top income and top wealth shares initiated by Piketty (2001, 2003), Piketty and Saez (2003), and Atkinson (2005).
+In this collective research project, we constructed homogenous, long-run series on the share of top decile and top percentile income groups in national income, using income tax return data.
+The resulting database now includes annual series for over 20 countries, including most developed economies over most of the twentieth century.4 One of the main findings is that the historical decline in top income shares that occurred in most countries during the first half of the twentieth century has little to do with a Kuznets-type process.
+It was largely due to the fall of top capital incomes, which apparently never fully recovered from the 1914-1945 shocks, possibly because of the rise of progressive income and estate taxes (the fall of rentiers).
+Another important finding is that the large rise in top income shares that

-7 See Atkinson and Piketty (2007, 2010) for the complete set of country studies, and Atkinson, Piketty and Saez (2010) for a recent survey.
+4. See Atkinson and Piketty (2007, 2010) for the complete set of country studies, and Atkinson, Piketty, and Saez (2011) for a recent survey.
 To a large extent, this project is a simple extension of Kuznets (1953) pioneering and innovative work.
-Kuznets was the first researcher to combine income tax return data with national income accounts data in order to compute top income shares series, using U.S. data over the 1913-1948 period.
-In a way, what we do in the present paper is also following Kuznets: we attempt to integrate national income and wealth accounts with income and estate tax data in a conceptually consistent manner.
+Kuznets was the first researcher to combine income tax return data with national income accounts data to compute top income shares series, using U.S. data over the 1913-1948 period.
+In a way, what we do here also follows Kuznets: we attempt to integrate national income and wealth accounts with income and estate tax data in a conceptually consistent manner. occurred in the United States (and, to a lesser extent, in other Anglo-Saxon countries) since the 1970s seem to be mostly due to the unprecedented rise of very top labor incomes (the rise of working rich).

-One important limitation of this literature, however, is that although we did emphasize the distinction between top labor vs. top capital incomes, we did not go all the way towards a satisfactory decomposition of inequality between a labor income component and an inherited wealth component.
-First, due to various legal exemptions, a growing fraction of capital income has gradually escaped from the income tax base (which in several countries has almost become a labor income tax in recent decades), and we did not attempt to impute full economic capital income (as measured by national accounts).8 This might seriously affect some of our conclusions (e.g. about working rich vs rentiers),9 and is likely to become increasingly problematic in the coming decades.
+One important limitation of this literature, however, is that although we did emphasize the distinction between top labor versus top capital incomes, we did not go all the way toward a satisfactory decomposition of inequality between a labor income component and an inherited wealth component.
+First, due to various legal exemptions, a growing fraction of capital income has gradually escaped from the income tax base (which in several countries has almost become a labor income tax in recent decades), and we did not attempt to impute full economic capital income (as measured by national accounts).5 This might seriously affect some of our conclusions (e.g., about working rich versus rentiers).6 and is likely to become increasingly problematic in the coming decades.
 So it is important to develop ways to correct for this.
 Next, even if we were able to observe (or impute) full economic capital income, this would not tell us anything about the share of capital income coming from one's own savings and the share originating from inherited wealth.
 In income tax returns, one does not observe where wealth comes from.
-For a small number of countries, long run series on top wealth shares (generally based upon estate tax returns) have recently been constructed.10 These studies confirm that there was a significant decline in wealth concentration during the 1914-1945 period, apparently with no recovery so far.11 But they do not attempt to break down wealth into an inherited component and a life-cycle or self-made component: these works use estate tax data to obtain information about the distribution of wealth among the living (using mortality multiplier techniques), but not to study the level of inheritance flows per se.12
+For a small number of countries, long-run series on top wealth shares (generally based on estate tax returns) have recently been constructed.7 These studies confirm that there was a significant decline in wealth concentration during the 1914-1945 period, apparently with no recovery so far.8